frankcaron/gimmiea/README.md

 Gimmiea
 ===========

-Gimmiea is an open, public, free service that allows you to grab or generate simple, routine things quickly and via a RESTful API.
+Gimmiea is an open, public, free service that allows you to grab or generate simple, routine things quickly and via a JSON API.
 Gimmiea was created in service of the ideal of "Voltron", an application which can be built solely from APIs.

 The app is dead; long live the API.